CalebBacker/CS402-Map-Route-App/README.md

 The UI allows filtering reviews by recency or rating.
 A simple submission form with validation ensures only complete and meaningful reviews are accepted.
 Only signed-in users (anonymous or email-based) can submit reviews, while all users can read them.

 ![UI Mockup](uimockup.png "UI Mockup")

+# Works Cited

+Our team generated the initial prototype using [Bolt dot new](bolt.new)